redkite-labs/redkitecms-docs/book/themes-configuration-in-detail.rst

 =====================================

-This chapter will explain the internals of an App-Theme and refers to **BusinessWebsiteThemeBundle**, the default theme that comes with AlphaLemon CMS.
+This chapter will explain the internals of an App-Theme and refers to **BusinessWebsiteThemeBundle**, the default theme that comes with RedKite CMS.

 The Theme service
 -----------------

-An AlphaLemon CMS theme is defined as a service in the DIC **Dependency Injector Container** and its definition is saved into the **Resources/config** folder as xml file.
+An RedKite CMS theme is defined as a service in the DIC **Dependency Injector Container** and its definition is saved into the **Resources/config** folder as xml file.

 This file is named **[bundle_name_extension_alias].xml**, so the **BusinessWebsiteThemeBundle**